| What's

 a dedicated and powerful group; they gave me further evidence that things

 are changing for the better.
+On March

 26, 2004, Robin Moulds and I will co-lead a workshop at the annual conference